 3. Remove Batteries From Everything Before Packing

-Also, remember to pay attention to whether or not a screwdriver is needed to open the battery compartment.
+Also, pay attention to whether a screwdriver is needed to open the battery compartment.
 If so, be sure to pack a screwdriver with the appropriate tip!

 4. Pack Everything in Ziploc Bags